0SimoneSerra0/QML_Serial_Oscilloscope/README.md

 <br>
 <br>
 ## Build
-At the moment the builds that i have tested were made using QtCreator or qt-cmake, an executable contained in Qt.
-Both ways requires the Qt framework installed on the building machine.<br>
-(The dependencies could be incomplete, so if you find a problem with them please inform me)
+if you find a problem with the dependencies please report it
 <br>
 <br>
 ### Linux<br>